peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject NewOrderedMap();

-Creates a new empty CBOR map that ensures that keys are stored in the order in which they are inserted.
+Creates a new empty CBOR map that ensures that keys are stored in the order in which they are first inserted.

 <b>Return Value:</b>